DanGeospatial/DronePathPreview/README.md

 - This is the initial release!
 So there may be bugs and the UI looks ugly.
 - Currently tested on the DJI M3T images.
 - This application automatically transfers all RTK and flight information!
+- Only enable "Infrared Image Super-Resolution Mode" if you know your images are captured in this mode.

 # Known Issues
 - It does not check if your input settings are misconfigured!
 Limited error handing.